-This list is not exhaustive and is clearly subject to ongoing agreements in regard to necessary mitigation and the developing CTMP.
+This list is NOT exhaustive and is clearly subject to ongoing agreements in regard to necessary mitigation and the developing CTMP.
+The cost of works and maintenance, for the avoidance of doubt, is NOT financially capped.
+The full costs to be borne by the applicant.